nexpid/lofiSongs/README.md

 # LofiSongs

-just a giant frikking list of lofi songs
+just a giant list of lofi songs